webforj/webforj-documentation/docs/getting_started/configuration.md

 </plugin>
 ```

-**`<deployurl>`**: This tag is the URL under which the Webforj endpoint for the project installation can be reached.
+**`<deployurl>`**: This tag is the URL under which the webforJ endpoint for the project installation can be reached.
 For users running their application locally, a default port 8888 is used.
 For users running Docker, the port should be changed to the port that was entered when [configuring the Docker container](../installation/docker_user.md#2-configuration).

 **`<classname>`** This tag should contain the name of package and class name of the application you wish to run.
 This is helpful for projects which may contain multiple classes that extend the `App` class, and allows you to choose which program should run when the base URL is navigated to.